pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Once you define the dev and test sets, your team will be focused on improving dev set performance.
 Thus, the dev set should reflect the task you want to improve on the most: To do well on all four geographies, and not only two.

 There is a second problem with having different dev and test set distributions: There is a chance that your team will build something that works well on the dev set, only to find that it does poorly on the test set.
-I’ve seen this result in much frustration and wasted effort.
+It's result in much frustration and wasted effort.
 Avoid letting this happen to you.

-As an example, suppose your team develops a system that works well on the dev set but not the test set.
+Suppose your team develops a system that works well on the dev set but not the test set.
 If your dev and test sets had come from the same distribution, then you would have a very clear diagnosis of what went wrong: You have overfit the dev set.
 The obvious cure is to get more dev set data.

 But if the dev and test sets come from different distributions, then your options are less clear.
 Several things could have gone wrong: